 The World Land Trust protects the world’s most biologically important and threatened habitats, by purchasing land for local conservation groups and communities to manage as nature reserves.
 Over the years, Mark has been a Trustee and a Council Member and is now an Ambassador.
 We recommend the World Land Trust as the go-to charity to carbon offset flights.

-This is Mark’s local wildlife and conservation charity.
-It’s one of 47 Wildlife Trusts up and down the UK which manage thousands of nature reserves, from ancient woodlands to inner city nature parks, and stand up for local wildlife and wild places.
+This is one of 46 Wildlife Trusts up and down the UK which manage thousands of nature reserves, from ancient woodlands to inner city nature parks, and stand up for local wildlife and wild places.
 Mark is Vice-President.

 DSWF was set up by the late wildlife artist David Shepherd – a friend of Mark’s for decades – in 1984.
 Its aim is to save critically endangered mammals, from rhinos and elephants to wild dogs and snow leopards, in Africa and Asia.
 Mark is Vice-President and Conservation Advisor.